You might be taking the right amount of protein for your workout needs.

 Drinking Protein Shake Depending on Your Fitness Goal

-Research shows that muscle protein synthesis is higher when consuming protein in moderate amounts (30 grams per meal) throughout the day compared to eating the recommended daily protein intake at once (0.8 grams per kilogram of one's body weight) .
+Research published in the Journal of Nutrition shows that muscle protein synthesis is higher when consuming protein in moderate amounts (30 grams per meal) throughout the day compared to eating the recommended daily protein intake at once (0.8 grams per kilogram of one's body weight) .

-We analyzed and tested for months most of the protein powders on the market to help you out and save your precious time.
+We've spent months analyzing and testing most of the protein powders on the market to guide you and save time.

-But, you also need to get enough calories and the right balance of nutrients when it comes to bulking up.
-This means consuming carbohydrates from whole grains, beans, fruits and vegetables, and eating fats from nuts, seeds, fish, olive oil, and avocado.
+Remember, muscle growth also requires enough calories and a balanced diet, including carbohydrates from whole grains, beans, fruits, and vegetables, and healthy fats from sources like nuts, seeds, fish, olive oil, and avocados.

 Prevent Muscle Loss

-Experts suggest spreading protein intake throughout the entire day, that is, eating around 25–30 grams of protein each meal, to increase protein synthesis and maintain muscle mass .
+A study in the Current Opinion in Clinical Nutrition and Metabolic Care recommends distributing protein intake evenly throughout the day, aiming for 25–30 grams of protein per meal, to enhance protein synthesis and maintain muscle mass .

 Exercise Recovery and Performance